 |Summary||This course examines concepts and debates relating to public health, health inequalities and health policy in a global context.
 It enables students to understand the policy making process, to analyse the roles of key health policy actors, and to consider the relationship between evidence and policy in relation to health.

-6. The nation state and globalisation (including state capacity, policy transfer)
+6 The state in global health (including state capacity, policy transfer.)

 Entry Requirements (not applicable to Visiting Students)